coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 	- You can define the workflows in code.
 You don't need to write a JSON description or use a workflow design tool.
 	- Functions can be called both synchronously and asynchronously.
 Output from the called functions is saved locally in variables and used in subsequent function calls.
 	- Azure checkpoints the progress of a function automatically when the function awaits.
 Azure may choose to dehydrate the function and save its state while the function waits, to preserve resources and reduce costs.
 When the function starts running again, Azure will rehydrate it and restore its state.

 	Function types:
 	- _Client_ functions are the entry point for creating an instance of a Durable Functions orchestration.
 They can run in response to an event from many sources, such as a new HTTP request arriving, a message being posted to a message queue, an event arriving in an event stream.
 You can write them in any of the supported languages.
 	- _Orchestrator_ functions describe how actions are executed, and the order in which they are run.
-You write the orchestration logic in code (C# or JavaScript).
+You write the orchestration logic in code (only C# or JavaScript).
 	- _Activity_ functions are the basic units of work in a durable function orchestration.
 An activity function contains the actual work performed by the tasks being orchestrated.

 	Application patterns: